SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Tides of Chaos

-Whenever you fail an attack roll or a saving throw, you can manipulate the forces of chance and chaos to reroll it with advantage.
-Whenever you do so, you automatically roll on the Wild Magic Surge table the next time you cast a levelled spell.
-You can use this feature 1D3 times per long rest.
+You can manipulate the forces of chance and chaos on attack rolls or saving throws.
+On a failure, you reroll a second time with advantage replacing the first attempt.
+Once you do so, you must finish a long rest before you can use this feature again.
+You can also use a free action to recharge your Tides of Chaos, but if you choose so, you immediately roll on the Wild Magic Surge table the next time you cast a levelled spell.

 * Wild Magic Surge